TeamCodeStream/codestream-server/outbound_email/README.md

 1. Build and bundle the outgoing mail service and install the lambda function and trigger.
 ```
 $ cd src
-$ npm run build           # create the code and zip it to ../out/outbound-email.zip
+$ npm run pack                # create the code and zip it to ../out/outbound-email.zip
 $ npm run lambda:config       # create the lambda function config file in ../out/outbound-email.lambda.json
 $ npm run lambda:install      # create the lambda function and trigger
 ```

 ## Development Lifecycle